 Here are nine tips to help you enjoy the game.
-On that note, nine holes is just the right number for beginners.
+(Coincidentally, nine holes is just the right number for beginners.)

-There are lots of sites that offer helpful tips for beginners on every topic from the basic rules and etiquette to the fundamentals of the swing and basic golf attire.
+There are lots of websites that offer helpful tips for beginners of every age on every topic from the basic rules and etiquette to the fundamentals of the swing.

 Just about every course has a PGA of Canada professional.
 They’re helpful and knowledgeable.
-Even a half-hour lesson with a pro will get you started on the right path.
-Many courses offer lesson packages and some include playing a few holes as well.
+Even a half-hour lesson with a pro will get you started on the right path..
 Taking a lesson is the best investment you can make if you want to enjoy the game and improve your skills.
+Many courses offer group lessons that include playing a few holes at a very reasonable cost.

-Although most courses have clubs you can rent, you may want to have your own set.
-Most golf course pro shops carry equipment and gear to get you started.
-Chain stores and other major sporting goods retailers also have inexpensive sets that include irons, woods, putter and a carry bag.
-They also sell inexpensive balls and tees.
-As long as you follow the course’s dress code (often published on their web site), you don’t even need golf shoes at this point.
+Although most courses have clubs you can rent, you will want to have your own set.
+Visit your local pro shop or chain store to find a preferred set.
+As long as you follow the course’s dress code (often published on their website), you don’t even need golf shoes at this point.
 Running shoes will suffice.

 You’ve hooked up with some friends or new acquaintances from your introductory program.
 You’ve asked the folks in the golf shop from which tees you should play as a beginner (generally, the most forward set of tees is appropriate).